Wayne County, Georgia

 For county resources and permit information, visit Wayne County, Georgia or the City of Jesup.

-A gravel driveway in Jesup, GA typically costs $8 to $18 per linear foot for a standard 12-foot-wide surface — all-in, including crusher run base, surface stone, and drainage grading.
-Most rural residential driveways in the Jesup area run 200 to 500 feet, putting a complete new installation in the $2,000 to $8,000 range depending on length and terrain.
-Gravel driveway repair in Jesup starts at $200 to $800 for spot pothole and rut work; a full regrading pass runs $300 to $900.
+You're looking at $8 to $18 per linear foot for a standard 12-foot-wide surface — all-in, including crusher run base, surface stone, and drainage grading.
+Most rural residential driveways run 200 to 500 feet, putting a complete new installation in the $2,000 to $8,000 range depending on length and terrain.
+Spot pothole and rut repair starts at $200 to $800; a full regrading pass runs $300 to $900.
 Gravel delivery and top-dressing for existing driveways runs $50 to $120 per ton spread.
 Every quote follows a free on-site assessment — we do not quote by phone without seeing the property.

 How much does a gravel driveway cost?

-In Wayne County, Georgia, gravel driveway costs typically range from $2,000 to $8,000 or more for a complete installation depending on driveway length, base condition, and gravel type.
-Rural driveways in southeast Georgia commonly run 200–600 feet, so most projects fall in the $3,500–$7,000 range for a standard 12-foot-wide driveway.
+Most projects in this part of southeast Georgia fall in the $3,500–$7,000 range for a standard 12-foot-wide driveway.
 Crusher run installation runs roughly $8–$18 per linear foot.
 Pothole and rut repair is more affordable at $200–$800 depending on scope.
 Gravel delivery only runs $50–$120 per ton.
 Your actual cost depends on your specific driveway length, access conditions, and current base condition — we assess before quoting.

 What is the best gravel for a driveway?

-In Wayne County, Georgia, crusher run is the preferred base material for most driveways and works well as a surface layer too.
-Crusher run is a mix of crushed stone and stone dust that binds together under compaction — it resists washout and handles the heavy truck traffic common on rural Wayne County properties better than loose stone.
+Crusher run is the preferred base material for most driveways here and works well as a surface layer too.
+It's a mix of crushed stone and stone dust that binds together under compaction — resisting washout and handling heavy truck traffic better than loose stone.
 For a finished surface layer, #57 crushed stone provides good drainage and a clean appearance.
 The right choice depends on your traffic load and how much long-term maintenance you want to do.

 How deep should a gravel driveway be?

-In Wayne County, Georgia, a properly built gravel driveway needs at least 4–6 inches of compacted crusher run as the base layer, plus 2–4 inches of surface gravel on top.
-The sandy loam soils of Wayne County's coastal plain don't provide the same natural compaction support found in heavier clay soils — so a thorough base is especially important here.
-Driveways carrying timber trucks or farm equipment should lean toward 6 or more inches of base to prevent rutting under heavy loads.
+A properly built driveway needs at least 4–6 inches of compacted crusher run as the base layer, plus 2–4 inches of surface gravel on top.
+The sandy loam soils of the coastal plain — unlike heavier clay soils further north — don't provide natural compaction support, so a thorough base is critical.
+Driveways carrying timber trucks or farm equipment should lean toward 6 or more inches of base to prevent rutting.

 How do you fix potholes in a gravel driveway?